elsadiq7/elsadiq7/README.md

 *Jul 2024 – Aug 2024*
 - Designed digital systems using Verilog & VHDL.
 - Experience with Synopsys tools for Digital IC Flow, STA, and DFT.

-### 🔹 Undergraduate Research Assistant — **Nile University**
-*May 2024 – Present*
-- Focused on AI accelerators, Verilog for hardware description, and FPGA flow using Vivado.

 ---

 ## 🚀 **Projects**